gabrielf159/HomeRunDerby-Simulator/README.md

 # Home Run Derby Simulator

 A fun, interactive Java console game where you challenge "Handsome Ron"(my computer science HS teacher) in a home run showdown.
 Perfect for demonstrating core Java concepts like user input, randomness, conditionals, and loops — all wrapped in a baseball-themed experience.
+Crafted as a fun way to apply Java programming fundamentals in a creative game.

 ---